steve-guillouzic-gc/errers/CONTRIBUTING.rst

 Roadmap
 =======

-The first priority for further development of ERRERS is the creation of a proper testing framework.
+The priority for further development of ERRERS is the creation of a proper testing framework.
 The tests subdirectory contains an attempt at testing substitution rules using pytest, but for only one LaTeX package.
 We need to develop a series of tests for all current substitution rules and for the rest of the ERRERS code base.